Overview

 Know the Resources

-Did you know that every county in New York State has a sexual violence program?
-Did you know that there are tons of resources available for victims and survivors from Orders of Protection and Address Confidentiality Programs to financial assistance and a legal advocacy?
-Talk to an advocate today to learn more about what’s available, and make sure to share this information with the survivor in your life.
+Did you know that there are tons of resources available for victims and survivors from Orders of Protection and Address Confidentiality Programs to Financial Assistance and legal advocacy?

 Be an Ally All Year Long